ttlekich/cards/README.md

 #### High

+-   [ ] Ending a round on 2 or 4 allows players to play another card
 -   [ ] Remove animations on draw pile
 -   [ ] Play testing current suit (on 8 especially)
 -   [ ] Full dimension current suit placeholder